rickicode/Wordpress-Sitemap-Extractor/README.md

 ### Using the Web Interface

-1. Enter multiple WordPress site URLs in the textarea, one per line
+1. Enter multiple WordPress site URLs in the textarea, one per line.
-2. Choose extraction type:
-   - **📄 Extract Article URLs from Sitemaps**: Extract from WordPress XML sitemaps (traditional method)
-   - **📡 Extract RSS/Atom Feed URLs**: Extract article URLs directly from RSS/Atom feeds
-3. For Sitemap Mode only:
-   - Set the URL limit per site (default: 5)
-   - Optionally enable URL validation to check for 404s
+2. Adjust settings as needed:
+   - **URL limit per site**: Set the maximum number of URLs to extract from each site.
+   - **Save Sitemap**: Enable to save the results as a sitemap collection in the database (requires custom ID).
+   - **Validate URLs**: Check if the extracted URLs are accessible (not 404).
+   - **Save URLs to File**: Enable to save the results to a text file.
+A dropdown will appear to select the target folder.
-4. Click "Extract URLs"
+3. Click "Extract URLs".
-5. View the extracted URLs and summary
+4. View the extracted URLs and a summary of the results.
-6. Use the "Copy URLs" button to copy all URLs to clipboard
+5. Use the "Copy URLs" button to copy all extracted URLs to your clipboard.

 ### API Endpoints